wp-plugins/universal-star-rating/readme.txt

 == Changelog ==

+= 1.4.3 =
+* Changed the img-tag so that the height of the images are now sized via css

 = 1.4.2 =
 * Added a sort function to the usable images inside the admin panel
 * Edited the img-tag because of an reported error with safari browsers

 = 1.4.1 =
 * Fixed the German locale because of an reported error